AbESTT-II

 Study Summary

-• Trial terminated early after 808 of 1800 planned patients due to unfavorable benefit-risk profile; no benefit demonstrated in any cohort
+• Trial terminated early after 808 of 1800 planned patients due to unfavorable benefit-risk profile; no efficacy benefit demonstrated in any cohort

 Intervention